dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### Synchronized on ID
-Sometimes you have to do some not idempotent operation, for this you set some flag in db, and if second request came you throw exception.
+Sometimes you have to do some non-idempotent operation, for this you set some flag in db, and if second request came you throw exception.
 But what if several requests came at the same time.
 In this case they all will read flag as false.
 For this you should use `syncronized` keyword.
 This keyword syncronize objects not based on hashcode/equals, but base on internal monitor of each object (so 2 string can be absolutely same yet `syncronized` would see them as 2 different object).
 But if you set it to method level, then all requests for all objects would wait each other.
 You have to syncronized on each object separately.